Microsuction verses Irrigation to remove ear wax

 Contraindications

-• Can cause tinittis symptoms to get worse, or rarely start tinittis symptoms
+Can cause tinnitus symptoms to get worse, or rarely start tinnitus symptoms

 Irrigation